fivetran/dbt_klaviyo/DECISIONLOG.md

 ### Primary Attribution Method — Native attribution

-By default, the package uses Klaviyo’s native `property_attribution` field (renamed to `event_attribution`) from the EVENT source.
+If available the package uses Klaviyo’s native `property_attribution` field (renamed to `event_attribution` during staging) from the EVENT source.
 This is the preferred method.

 Why we prefer this option:
 - **Accuracy**: Reflects Klaviyo’s platform logic